badenh/glow-ubuntu-helpers/README.md

 Ubuntu 18.04 Xenial Xerius ships with an outdated version of LLVM (version 6 ...) - see <https://packages.ubuntu.com/bionic/llvm> and must be updated in order to build Glow.

+Building Glow on Ubuntu 16.04 with LLVM 7 *will fail* because LLVM 7 distribution from Xenial uses an older C++ ABI.

+On Ubuntu 18.04, the minimum you need to upgrade to is LLVM 8.
 To update to LLVM 8, you can run:

     sudo apt-get install clang clang-8 cmake graphviz libpng-dev \
         libprotobuf-dev llvm-8 llvm-8-dev ninja-build protobuf-compiler wget \